Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 So does local attorney Carol Skerjanec.

-"We're pretty intelligent people," Skerjanic says, adding, "So we don't need to be told how to feel about something or what direction to take or what stance to take.
+"We're pretty intelligent people," Skerjanec says, adding, "So we don't need to be told how to feel about something or what direction to take or what stance to take.
 Just tell us what the facts are and we'll make our own decision.
 And I think that's what Les is doing."

 Too much reporting is like hawks sitting on a fence wire

 Zaitz is a fierce defender of journalism.
-But he can understand the disenchantment with cable news.
-Even disenchantment with reputable major newspapers like The Washington Post and The New York Times.
+But he can understand the disenchantment with cable news, and even disenchantment with reputable major newspapers like The Washington Post and The New York Times.
 Zaitz says he has friends at both papers, but he thinks they may go too far in their Trump coverage.
 Dissecting every early morning tweet by the president, Zaitz says, is like hawks sitting on a fence wire, waiting for the mouse to move.

 "What that sort of incremental coverage does," Zaitz says, "is it just overwhelms the important reporting.
 And I think it dulls the American public's appetite for what's happening in Washington."

 He knows there's an appetite for good reporting.
-Zaitz has earned his reader's trust with his devotion to bedrock principles of journalism.
-He acknowledges it also helps that he's one of them.
-His hands are thick from bucking hay and fixing barbed wire fences on his ranch about a hundred miles outside of Vale.
+Zaitz has earned his readers' trust with his devotion to bedrock principles of journalism.
+He acknowledges it also helps that he is one of them.
+His hands are thick from bucking hay and fixing barbed wire fences on his ranch about 100 miles outside Vale.
 But being on the inside doesn't mean he and the Enterprise pander.
-Zaitz has written editorials criticizing U.S. Republican Congressman Greg Walden, who's quite popular in the area.
+Zaitz has written editorials criticizing U.S. Republican Rep. Greg Walden, who is quite popular in the area.

 Enterprise reporting has angered local politicians.
 Some still don't talk to Zaitz or his reporters.

-"Public officials who've evaded scrutiny for decades here, aren't very fond of us in some quarters," Zaitz says.
+"Public officials who've evaded scrutiny for decades here aren't very fond of us in some quarters," Zaitz says.
 "But the good public officials, those who are trying to do a good job, they recognize that we are doing our job and we are holding them accountable and we're making them better governing officials.
 And they don't object to that.
-Because we try to be accurate, we try to be fair.
+Because we try to be accurate; we try to be fair.
 While they may have to salve the sting of a particular story, that sting wears off and they appreciate what we're doing."

-"We've had some clashes [with the Enterprise]," says Ontario city manager Adam Brown.
+"We've had some clashes [with the Enterprise]," says Ontario City Manager Adam Brown.
 Ontario is Malheur County's largest city.
 "At the end of the day, though, we respect the business they're in.
-They're kind of the fourth branch of government," he said.
+They're kind of the fourth branch of government," he says.

-Al Cross directs the Institute for Rural Journalism and Community Issues at the University of Kentucky.
-He says Les Zaitz represents the ideal community journalist.

-"A person who is in the community, of the community," Cross says, "but isn't afraid to hold up a mirror to the community that may look unflattering."
+Al Cross, who directs the Institute for Rural Journalism and Community Issues at the University of Kentucky, says Zaitz represents the ideal community journalist: a person "who is in the community, of the community," Cross says, "but isn't afraid to hold up a mirror to the community that may look unflattering."

-Across the state from Vale, in the western part of Oregon, Zaitz manages a digital news service serving Salem, Oregon's capitol city.
-It's another element, Zaitz laughs, of his anti-retirement program.
-It's actually another element of Zaitz's mission to spread top-notch local reporting.
+Across the state from Vale, in the western part of Oregon, Zaitz manages a digital news service serving Salem, Oregon's capital city.
+It's another element, Zaitz says, laughing, of his anti-retirement program.
+Actually, it is another element of Zaitz's mission to spread top-notch local reporting.

 "Rather than worrying about what's going on in journalism at the national level," he says, "let's turn the periscope around and let's rebuild from the small guy up.
 And I think that's going to have more influence in the long run."

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.